War of the Mantuan Succession: Background

 In February 1627, Vincenzo II, last Gonzaga male in the direct line, became Duke of Mantua and Montferrat, and conscious of his poor health, tried to resolve the succession internally.
-The legal position was complicated since Montferrat allowed female inheritance while Mantua did not; in addition, while the duchies had effectively been ruled as independent states, technically their status as Imperial fiefs gave the Holy Roman Emperor a measure of control over the succession.
-Notwithstanding these issues, the strongest contender was Charles Gonzaga, Duke of Nevers, cousin of Vincenzo II and a French peer.
+This was complicated because while both duchies were effectively independent states, they were also part of the Holy Roman Empire, giving the Holy Roman emperor some control over the succession.
+The strongest contender was Charles Gonzaga, Duke of Nevers, cousin of Vincenzo II and a French peer.

-Legalities were less important than the perceived threat to Spanish interests if the Duchies fell under French influence and Córdoba, governor of Spanish Lombardy, began discussions with Madrid on potential military action to prevent this.
+The potential threat to Spanish interests led Córdoba to open discussions with Madrid on how to prevent this.
 Alternatives included Charles Emmanuel I, Duke of Savoy, whose claim extended primarily to Montferrat, and Ferrante II Gonzaga, Duke of Guastalla, another distant Gonzaga cousin and Imperial General Commissar in Italy.
-To cement his position, Charles of Nevers arranged for his son Charles II Gonzaga to marry Vincenzo's niece Maria Gonzaga, heiress of Montferrat; the ceremony was performed on 23 December 1627, three days before Vincenzo died.
-Nevers arrived in Mantua on 17 January and sent an envoy to Emperor Ferdinand II requesting Imperial recognition.
+Nevers strengthened his position by having his son Charles marry Vincenzo's niece Maria Gonzaga, heiress of Montferrat on 23 December 1627.
+Vincenzo died three days later, and Nevers arrived in Mantua on 17 January, sending an envoy to Emperor Ferdinand II requesting Imperial recognition.